 Force User to Change Password at Next Login

 By default, passwords are set to never expire.
-If you want to force a user to change their password the next time they login, use the
+To force a user to change their password the next time they log in, use the

 passwd command with

 --expire option followed by the username of the user:

 The command above will immediately expire the user password.